HL7/cql-ig/input/pages/conformance.md

 |`Interval<System.Quantity>`|`FHIR.Range`|
 {: .grid }

-2. In addition:
-    * List types **SHALL** have elements of types that can be mapped to FHIR according to this mapping
+2. List types **SHALL** have elements of types that can be mapped to FHIR according to this mapping.

-    * Tuple types **SHALL** have elements of types that can be mapped to FHIR according to this mapping
+3. Tuple types **SHALL** have elements of types that can be mapped to FHIR according to this mapping

 For example, the following CQL expression results in a `List<FHIR.Observation>`: